Skip to main content

 Additional infos *

 Awarded fellowships will be showcased in a dedicated section of the EFF website.
-To this end, the successful awardees will be subsequently asked to provide
+To this end, successful awardees will be asked to provide:

-• Short blog-post style text (up to 400 words) explaining the research project for non-experts.
+• A short blog-style text (up to 400 words) presenting the research project for a non-expert audience

 How do I structure the budget?